NOT MY FIRST RODEO

 Souls must re-enter the Absolute from whence they have emerged.
 But to accomplish this end, they must develop the perfections, the germ of which is planted in them.
 And if they have not developed these traits in this one life, then they must commence another, a third, and so forth.
 They must go on like this until they acquire the condition to join again with the Creator.

 As I contemplated this, I was reminded of what William Blake wrote in a poem: Without contraries, there is no progress.’
-I got up from the rock where I was sitting and laughed in self-amusement, congratulating myself on all the progress I must have made so far… considering all the contraries I had experienced.
+I got up from the rock where I was sitting and chuckled, congratulating myself on all the progress I must have made so far… considering all the contraries I had experienced.

-If what Blake said was true, it’s possible karma was at work in my life as I progressed or regressed in life instead of being punished or rewarded for my decisions.
+If what Blake said was true, possibly the principles of karma were at work in me as I progressed or regressed in life instead of being punished or rewarded for my decisions.
 According to my companions, a new go-forward plan is agreed to after each lifetime on earth, based on what occurred and was intended prior to the previous incarnation.

 I began to think of myself as a pearl, living as an irritant in the oyster shell of my life where new thoughts, innovations and expanding desires formed to create something of lasting value.
 Accordingly, my lifetimes might be understood as brief segments on a continuum of existence designed to actualise the divinity within.